KunalMamgain/kunalmamgain.github.io/_posts/2021-06-30-useful-regex.md

 comments: true
 keywords: "regex,examples"
 ---
-This is list of some useful regex oneliners that were used by me in past.
+This is a list of some useful regex one liner that I used in the past.
 This list will get appended as I get to know more about other regex expressions.

 Here is a quick example of I use these expressions in bash.
 ```bash